top of page

 By Year 3, prevention is no longer possible.
 The focus shifts to remediation because the window for early intervention has been missed.
 Children who have not mastered phoneme–grapheme mapping by this stage are already behind in reading fluency and spelling.
 They often work harder but achieve less because their brains have not yet automated the link between speech, print, and meaning.
 This is not a reflection of ability but of timing.
 The system waited too long to act.

 The paradox persists because the current system waits for children to fail before intervening.
 National policy mandates uniform, programme-based instruction in the early years, assuming that all children will respond equally to synthetic phonics.
 Yet around one in four do not progress as expected.
 These children often include those with speech, language, and communication needs or other neurodivergent profiles who require more adaptive, linguistically grounded approaches.
+Why not simply SHOW them the code?
+Instead of expecting them to memorise hundreds of correspondences?

 Preventing the dyslexia paradox means identifying and supporting these children early, before difficulty becomes entrenched.
 Interventions such as Speedie Readies focus on word mapping within meaningful context, helping learners connect speech and print through visual and linguistic cues.
 The system is designed to move each child towards the self-teaching phase, where reading and spelling become self-sustaining.